JimHeaney/blackjack-soldering-kit/README.md

 When no longer needed, the 328P microcontroller can be harvested and re-used for other projects.

+## Photos & Media
+Photos of the project can be found on my portfolio, [here](https://www.jim-heaney.com/handheld-blackjack.html).

 ## Current Release
 Version 1.1